 H136: Basic Spanish II

 Prerequisite: Basic Spanish I

+This course will be offered subject to minimum enrolment.
 This course is designed for anglophone, francophone and international students.
-It is a continuation of Basic Spanish I with emphasis on comprehension, conversation, reading and writing.
+It is a continuation of Basic Spanish I with emphasis on comprehension, conversation, reading, and writing.